dataesr/bso-publications/doc/bso.md

 ![Different shapes of Open Access curves](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/types_curve.png){ width=450 }

 From an observation date to another, the OA curve shape may change.
-This evolution of the shape gives an insight on the opening speed.
+This evolution of the shape gives an insight on the opening speed evolution.
 Indeed, moving from an inverted-V shape, where the most recent papers are not the most open, to an increasing shape would be a strong evidence of the opening acceleration.
 The next figures illustrates the evolution from an inverted-V shape, to flat and then to an increasing OA curve shape.

 ![Open Access curve dynamics](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/curve_dynamic.png){ width=450 }